SIP Trunking • Last Updated 8/6/2024

 PRI, or Primary Rate Interface, is an older technology used to connect businesses to the telephony network using a physical telephone line which carries multiple voice and data connections for handsets and clients.

 The main difference between SIP and PRI between SIP and PRI is that SIP is an internet communications protocol, whereas PRI is a voice technology based on physical phone lines.
-SIP trunks do not require any hardware installations or servicing from telcos, so they can be set up, scaled, and configured much more easily than PRI systems.
+SIP trunks do not require any hardware installations or servicing from telecom operators, so they can be set up, scaled, and configured much more easily than PRI systems.
 Because of these efficiencies, SIP trunking is often much cheaper than using PRI for business telephony.

 Why is SIP trunking important?

-In this section, you’ll learn how SIP trunking supports VoIP and PBX, and how SIP channels allow businesses to scale communications.
+In this section, you’ll learn how SIP trunking supports VoIP and PBX, and how SIP trunking channels allow businesses to scale communications.

 The SIP (Session Initiation Protocol) enables other protocols that support many types of internet-based voice communications.
 Organizations can use a SIP trunk to create a single phone line that switches between users as needed, instead of paying for multiple lines.
 SIP trunks and channels offer much more scalability than traditional telephony systems, and do not require pricey, cumbersome infrastructure.